code-for-venezuela/2019-april-codeathon/challenges/ALU-PAY/README.md

 ## Challenge

 * Make a script that connects to the [Uphold API](https://uphold.com/en/developer/api) to automate AlumnUSB scholarship payments.
+You are free to define what format would take in the script as a parameter (csv, excel, json, etc).
+The important parameters are that you script needs to be able to parse are defined in [here](https://uphold.com/en/developer/api/documentation/#create-amp-commit-a-transaction)
 * Bonus 1: Make a frontend for this script and have an UI that AlumnUSB's admins can use to interact with the tool you are creating.
 * Bonus 2: Create a scheduler that automates the process of when and to whom send the financial aid.